Foxhunt/react-pixi-test/README.md

 ### Bundling

-To bundle the application with webpack, run the following command in the cli.
-*(Make sure you are in the root directory of the project)*
+To bundle the application with webpack, run the following command in the cli from the root directory of project:
 ```
 npm start
 ```

-This will initiate the bundling process and if no errors occur, the bundled file will be created as specified in the *webpack.config.js*
+This will initiate the bundling process and if no errors occur, the bundled file will be created as specified in the `webpack.config.js`.